-Idiopathic pulmonary fibrosis (IPF) causes scarring and stiffness in the lungs.
-Over time, the scarring will worsen, and the stiffness will make breathing harder.
+IPF causes scarring and stiffness in your lungs.
+Over time, the scarring will become severe, and the stiffness will make breathing harder.

 Common symptoms include:

-Eventually, your lungs may not be able to take in enough oxygen in order to supply your body with the amount it needs.
-This can ultimately lead to respiratory failure, heart failure, and other health issues.
-Find out if you’re at risk for IPF and how you can prevent the disease.
+Eventually, your lungs may not be able to take in enough oxygen to supply your body with the amount it needs.
+This can ultimately lead to respiratory failure, heart failure, and other health concerns.

 When you’re first diagnosed, you may not need oxygen assistance.
 Soon after, you may discover you need oxygen during activity because you have a hard time catching your breath when walking, gardening, or cleaning.

-As scarring in the lungs gets worse, you’ll likely need oxygen at all times.
+As scarring in your lungs becomes severe, you’ll likely need oxygen at all times.
 That includes when you’re active, at rest, and even sleeping.

 In the later stages of IPF, high-flow oxygen machines can be used to develop increased levels of oxygen.
 When you’re away from home, portable machines can provide continuous oxygen.

-IPF gradually gets worse.
+IPF gradually progresses.
 Some people will also experience disease flares, or periods when breathing is more difficult.
-The damage to the lungs during these flares is not reversible, and you’re unlikely to regain any of the lung function you had before the flare.
+The lung damage that takes place during these flares isn’t reversible, and you’re unlikely to regain any of the lung function you had before the flare.

-Since the signs and symptoms of IPF develop slowly over time, it’s difficult for doctors to diagnose it immediately.
-The scarring IPF causes also looks similar to scarring caused by other lung diseases.
+Since the signs and symptoms of IPF develop slowly over time, it’s difficult for doctors to diagnose IPF immediately.
+Scarring caused by IPF also looks similar to scarring caused by other lung diseases.

 Tests used to diagnose IPF include: